jserv/muxleq/README.md

 - Negative Numbers: Typically implemented using two's complement, but other methods like sign-magnitude can also be used.

-Despite its minimalist instruction set, SUBLEQ is Turing complete, meaning that, given unlimited memory and time, it can perform any computation that a more complex instruction set can achieve.

 The simplicity of the MUXLEQ design allows for further optimizations by packing additional functionality into the instruction set.
 Some possible variants include: